 top of page

-This guide breaks down the essential processes of search engines in plain English, with specific considerations for London-based businesses.
-We'll explore how search engines discover your website, how they determine what it's about, and the factors that influence your rankings in local London searches.
+This guide breaks down the essential processes of search engines in plain English, with specific considerations for London-based businesses operating in one of the world's most digitally sophisticated markets.
+We'll explore how search engines discover your website among London's vast digital landscape, how they determine what your business is about, and the critical factors that influence your rankings in local London searches – because understanding the game is the first step to winning it.

 The Three Core Processes of Search Engines